JimDesu/basis-lang/spec.md

 ## Appendix A. Lexical Structure

-This appendix specifies the lexical surface of Basis: the token classes the lexer recognizes, the identifier shapes the parser distinguishes, the literal-token forms, the indentation discipline, and the disambiguation rules that resolve potentially-ambiguous adjacencies.
+This appendix specifies the lexical surface of Basis: the token classes the lexer recognizes, the identifier and marker tokens the parser distinguishes, the literal-token forms, the indentation discipline, and the disambiguation rules that resolve potentially-ambiguous adjacencies.

 ### A.1 Token Inventory